 The United Caring Shelters, Inc. (UCS) began in June 1991 thanks to the mission-minded willingness of Bethel United Church of Christ Sunday school class who wanted to serve people in need.
 Shortly thereafter, UCS opened a day shelter at St. Anthony’s Family Life Center and served about 25 to 30 people two meals a day.
 An emergency night shelter was added for single men with 12 bunk beds in an area of Emmanuel Lutheran.
 We added laundry facilities when we realized that this helped men and women save money in order to pay for the main necessities in life.

 The second floor provides a safe haven for up to 56 men to sleep from 7:00 p.m. until 7:00 a.m.
 There are bunk beds in a dorm-type atmosphere.
-We have a curfew at night and a wake up service for those who need to get to work on time in the morning.
+We have a curfew at night and wake-up service for those who need to get to work on time in the morning.

-Forward 2019/2020: We are seeking further expansion of our services to meet the sobering center/crisis stabilization needs of people who suffer from substance use issues and/or co-occurring mental health issues through the addition of new crisis care services and our current medical respite program.
-These services will address some of the root issues that cause and continues people’s homelessness while diverting people from hospital emergency department, EMS use, and incarceration toward the help they need.
+Forward 2020/2021: We are seeking further expansion of our services to meet the sobering center/crisis stabilization needs of people who suffer from substance use issues and/or co-occurring mental health issues through the addition of new crisis and recuperative care services and the expansion of our current medical respite program.
+These services will address some of the root issues that cause and continue people’s homelessness while diverting people from the hospital emergency department, EMS use, and incarceration toward the help they need.